Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 ## Introduction: The Systems Lens

-- We start with an example using a toy spring, a Slinky.
+- We start with a toy Slinky; a coiled spring that bounces up and down if one end is held.
-- If we let a Slinky, suspended by a hand, drop, then it bounces up and down.
+- If we let the Slinky drop with one hand holding one end, then the other end bounces up and down.
-- What made the Slinky bounce?
-The hand.
-- If we let a box drop, then it falls.
-- What made the Slinky bounce?
+- So what made the Slinky bounce?
+People usually answer the hand holding the Slinky.
-- The answer lies within the Slinky itself.
+- However, the true answer lies within the Slinky itself.
 - The answer isn’t that the hand made the Slinky bounce, the hand only suppresses/releases some behavior that’s latent within the structure of the spring.
 - This is the central insight of systems theory.
-The insight that the behavior of a system is the result of some properties of the system, not the result of some outside event.
+The insight that the behavior of a system is the result of some properties of the system, and not the result of some outside event/influence.
 - *System*: a set of things that’s interconnected in such a way that they produce their own pattern of behavior over time.
 - Systems, to a large extend, cause their own behaviors.
 - An outside event may unleash that behavior, but the same outside event applied to a different system is likely to create a different result.
 - E.g. Political leaders don’t cause recessions, they’re inherent in the structure of a market economy.
 Competitors don’t cause a company to lose market share, the losing company creates it losses through its own business policies.
 - Some problems can be solved by focusing on an external agent.
-- E.g. Preventing smallpox, increasing food production.
+- E.g. Preventing smallpox or increasing food production.
 - However, some problems are intrinsically systems problems that can’t be solved by blaming an external agent.
 - E.g. Poverty, environmental degradation, war.
-- These are undesirable behaviors characteristic of the system structures that produce them.
+- These are undesirable behaviors that are characteristic of the system structures that produce them.
 - The only way we can solve these problems is to stop casting blame and to see the system as the source of its own problems, and to find the courage to restructure it.
 - System thinking allows us to
     - Hone our abilities to understand parts.